openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

       While working with either HDDL or NCS, choose one of them as they cannot run simultaneously on the same machine.

 @endsphinxdirective

+## Installing OpenVINO Development Tools

+> **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can be installed via PyPI only.

+To install OpenVINO Development Tools, do the following steps:
+1. [Install OpenVINO Runtime](#installing-openvino-runtime) if you haven't done it yet.
+2. <a href="openvino_docs_install_guides_installing_openvino_linux.html#install-external-dependencies">Install External Software Dependencies</a>.
+3. See the **For C++ Developers** section in [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.

 ## What's Next?